 Expanding the online presence of a business is the key to its success in today’s digitally dynamic world.
-However, a lot of factors are involved in the smooth running of an eCommerce business, and keeping track to ensure the seamless customer experience is a mammoth task.
+However, a lot of factors are involved in the smooth running of an eCommerce Solution, and keeping track to ensure a seamless customer experience is a mammoth task.

 Couple that with different requirements for multiple departments, and the challenge is even bigger.
 Fortunately, we have assembled certain eCommerce metrics to help streamline the tasks and track the performance of a company.

 eCommerce KPIs are like a milepost that help determine the progress of an eCommerce business on their path to success.
 The eCommerce KPIs usually vary from business to business, depending upon their business and functional requirements.
 Once the KPIs for eCommerce businesses are decided, they are regularly tracked and monitored.

 Some most important eCommerce KPIs examples are bounce rate, time on site, cost of customer acquisition, shopping cart abandonment rate, and conversion rate.
 These key eCommerce metrics help businesses to lay a roadmap to accomplish their defined targets.

 Using time-tested strategies for your eCommerce business may seem like the way to go, but a marketing plan that may have worked for one business may not have the same effect on yours.
 Therefore, just enforcing an eCommerce strategy will do you no good, unless it is customized to fit your business needs.
 Once you have designed the roadmap, you need to keep a close check on its success rate.

 “If you can’t measure it, you can’t improve it.” – Peter Drucker